maxharlow/tutorials/working-with-geographical-data/README.md

 *(Step 5)*

-We're going to join our geometry with a dataset published by HMRC giving [the average income of tax-payers in each London borough] (https://data.london.gov.uk/dataset/average-income-tax-payers-borough/resource/b3bb3f43-ec44-4971-8f46-2ef2a5e68d0a).
+We're going to join our geometry with a dataset published by HMRC giving [the average income of tax-payers in each London borough](https://data.london.gov.uk/dataset/average-income-tax-payers-borough/resource/b3bb3f43-ec44-4971-8f46-2ef2a5e68d0a).

 Download the data from the terminal: